zhangrengang/subgenome_phasing_example/README.md

 ```
 The tip numbers in the trees are corresponding with the columns of `merged.alignment.csv`, so `1` = `Hordeum_vulgare`,
 `2-3` = `Triticum_turgidum`, `4-6` = `Triticum_aestivum`.
 We can find that all the topologies are identical (i.e. `((A, D), B)`) in fact, thus
-we manually edit the assignments according to the phylogenetic positions:
+we manually adjust the assignments according to the phylogenetic positions:
 ```
 $ cat Triticum_aestivum.ancestor.txt
 1A      1       4359    RoyalBlue       1